ticketevolution/gitbook-api-documentation/Chapters/request_object.md

 # Request Object

 Endpoints which have variable processing times, can respond with **Request Objects**.
 These objects wrap the request with information on the status of that request.
-In most cases, the API invokes a webhook callback with this object.
+In most cases, the API invokes a [webhook][webhook] callback with this object.

 **Overview**